The BMC has launched some practical support to clubs for running their virtual AGMs.

 Update 27/2/21: Following the massive response we've received with many clubs taking up this offer, and the continuing restrictions for groups meeting indoors we have extended the period that clubs can request support until June 2021.

 This package has been designed using the feedback from the recent survey sent to all clubs - a massive Thank You to all the clubs who responded to the recent survey, as their responses helped to shape the support we are able to offer.

-From December 2020 through to March 2021 clubs will be offered access to a Zoom Webinar account that the BMC holds the licence for to run their own club AGM.
-This offer will be reviewed in spring 2021 in light of the ongoing Covid19 situation and a decision made whether to extend this offer beyond March 2021.
+From December 2020 through to June 2021 clubs will be offered access to a Zoom Webinar account that the BMC holds the licence for to run their own club AGM.
+This offer will be reviewed later in 2021 in light of the ongoing Covid19 situation and a decision made whether to extend this offer further.

 There will be no charge to clubs who wish to take up this offer, the cost of the licence will be met by the BMC.